-The staff has resumed station visits providing continuing education to active members.
+The members continue to reach out for education on their benefit.
+The staff performed numerous station visits and one-on-one consultations.
 Recruit classes consist of two education sessions provided by staff.
 The first session details the member's eligibility and process involved for an In Line of Duty Disability and a Not In Line of Duty Disability while the second session conveys the pension benefits through a member's career including benefits at termination, death, and retirement.
 The retiree portal supported by the System's custodian bank, U.S. Bank, continues to provide functionality for our retirees.
-The portal provides retirees and beneficiaries in payment status access to their benefit payment information, including but not limited to tax withholding elections, 1099-R reporting and banking information.
+The portal provides retirees and beneficiaries in payment status access to their benefit payment information, including but not limited to tax withholding elections, 1099-R reporting, and banking information.

-Active Member education modules were developed and deployed through the City's E-Learning System.
+Active Member education modules are available through the City's E-Learning System.
 The City requires all active firefighters to review assigned education modules.
 Topics developed and deployed for the firefighters include disability pension benefit process, annual valuation process, and CFRS Benefits related to termination, divorce, and death.
 The CFRS monitors participation rates for each retirement module.
 The modules are available for active members to review at any time.

 The Active Member Portal continues to be widely utilized by the active members.
 The portal provides active members the ability to perform estimates and pension benefit modeling.
-Once in the site, the member also has access to their annual pension statement, beneficiary information, Plan Benefit Q&A and links to various other resources.
+Once in the site, the member also has access to their annual pension statement, beneficiary information, Plan Benefit Q&A, and links to various other resources.